 Rosie Scott’s Day

 Her Royal Wedding make-up work was purely focused on soprano, Elin Manahan Thomas in readiness for her performance during the church service, and later for some media interviews.
-A resident of Windsor herself, Rosie had experienced the build up which properly started on the Monday.
+A resident of Windsor herself, Rosie had experienced the build-up which properly started on Monday.
 “Once the media circus arrived, it just got bigger and bigger!”

 “Elin told me that her lovely dress was Monsoon and I knew she was wearing classic earrings and a necklace loaned from Clogau, the company who made the royal couple’s wedding rings.
 So my job was to make sure her make-up and hair complemented this super, natural look.”

 According to Rosie, Elin loves wearing false eyelashes: “It took me about 5 minutes to apply some Eylure individual lashes and they did add a certain wow factor to her lovely blue eyes.”

 Rosie’s choice of foundation was Estee Lauder Doublewear Light.
 “It gives a nice, natural coverage – not too heavy.
 It’s also really good in photos and on TV.”